-As you enter your junior year in high school, your college list may be unfocused with far too many schools.
+As you enter your junior year in high school, your college list may be unfocused with far too many colleges.
 Most students wind up applying to six to eight schools, and narrowing your list to that range takes self-reflection.
 You have to be honest in assessing the type of person you are and what you hope to gain from your college experience.
+In this blog post, we’ll breakdown the four key factors to consider when choosing a college.

 We’ve found that students often are influenced by their parents and peers.
 They’re not encouraged to ask, “What is it that I want?”
 So when we meet them, we ask, “What type of learning environment do you want?”
 There is no right or wrong answer.
 After all, everyone is different.